bachmannpatrick/CLVTools/README.md

 non-contractual settings.
 Building up on the learnings of other implementations, the package adopts S4 classes to allow constructing rich and rather complex models that nevertheless still are easy to apply for the end user.
-The framework is capable to accomodate a variety of probabilistic customer attition models for non-contractual settings in continuous and discrete time.
+The framework is capable to accommodate a variety of probabilistic customer attrition models for non-contractual settings in continuous and discrete time.

 Currently, CLVTools implements the following probabilistic models: